JoshuaKGoldberg/create/packages/site/src/content/docs/glossary.md

 > 👉 See: [Concepts > Templates](./concepts/templates).

-A group of [Schemas](#schema) that can be chosen between by a user to generate a repository.
+A group of [Bases](#base) that can be chosen between by a user to generate a repository.